Gary A. Edwards Composer

 He writes for various types of groups including piano solo, cello solo, bass solo and duet, string trio, string orchestra, youth orchestra, full orchestra, wind, band and brass ensemble, pit orchestra, rock and country bands at all levels of difficulty.

-Gary has written five musicals, two concertos, three screenplays, a TV sit-com and hundreds of pieces of music.
+Gary has written eight musicals, an opera, two concertos, three screenplays, a TV sit-com and hundreds of pieces of music.
 He has worked for years as a composer, videographer, editor and Spanish translator for CMTV Community Minded Television.

-He has released eight music CDs, two music videos and formed Edwards Music Publishing dot com company (ASCAP) that primarily releases his music.
+He has released nine music CDs, two music videos and formed www.EdwardsMusicSite.com (ASCAP) that primarily releases his music.
 Gary has received three grants from ASCAP recognizing his composing contributions to the cultural scene.

 Gary composed the soundtrack for a movie he produced called How To Date Beautiful Women on DVD at Amazon.com.
-His screenplay, His screenplay, The Prodigy received two Fresh Voices Spotlight Award Nominations.
-He is Playwright/Composer in Residence at the Ignite Theater.
+His screenplay, The Prodigy received two Fresh Voices Spotlight Award Nominations.
+He was Playwright/Composer in Residence at the Ignite Theater.
 His musical Christmas on The Concourse ended a two week run on December 20th, 2016 and was a huge success.
 He was Artist in Residence at the Carson City Symphony’s Strings in The Schools Harmonica Festival May 9, 2015 in Nevada featuring a concert of his compositions.
-He has also published fourteen books and dozens of articles in magazines.
+He has also published seventeen books and dozens of articles in magazines.
 His books, music CDS and movie are available on Amazon.
-Com Gedward@roadrunner.com www.EdwardsMusicSite.com
+For more information contact Gedward@roadrunner.com